 Finally, peripheral neuropathy can also develop as a side effect of certain medications.
 For example, individuals who are taking chemotherapy for cancer treatment can develop peripheral neuropathy as a side effect.
 It is important for everyone to know how peripheral neuropathy will present.

 If someone has developed peripheral neuropathy in the hands, there are a few common symptoms that will develop.
-If this condition impacts the sensory nerves, people will notice numbness in hands and tingling in hands.
+If this condition impacts the sensory nerves, people will notice numbness in their hands and tingling in their hands.
 As the condition gets worse, people might also notice pain in the hands as well.